-LORI E. ANDRUS specializes in representing individuals who have been harmed by dangerous pharmaceuticals or medical devices, defrauded or discriminated against by large corporations, or sold defective products.
+Ms. Andrus specializes in class actions and complex litigation, work that encompasses many subject areas.
+She represents individuals who have been harmed by dangerous pharmaceuticals or medical devices, defrauded or discriminated against by large corporations, or sold defective products.
 Ms. Andrus also has considerable experience in individual personal injury cases.

 Ms. Andrus prosecutes class actions in state and federal courts across the country.
 In one of her most memorable litigation experiences, Ms. Andrus and a team of plaintiffs’ lawyers represented a class of crawfish farmers whose crops were killed by pesticides.
 The case, West v.
 G&H Seeds, et al., Case No. 99-C-4984-A, State of Louisiana, 27th Judicial District Court, Parish of St. Landry, settled during trial for $45 million.

 Ms. Andrus, originally from Louisiana, completed her undergraduate work at Boston University, earning cum laude distinction.
-Between college and law school, Ms. Andrus worked for two Members of Congress in Washington, D.C., first for U.S. Representative Rick Boucher from Virginia, then for U.S Representative James Hayes, from Louisiana.
+Between college and law school, Ms. Andrus worked for two Members of Congress in Washington, D.C., first for U.S. Representative Rick Boucher from Virginia, then for U.S. Representative James Hayes, from Louisiana.
 After graduating with honors from Duke University School of Law, Ms. Andrus joined the law firm of Lieff Cabraser Heimann & Bernstein, LLP, where she was promoted to partner after five years of practice.
 As a partner at Lieff Cabraser, Ms. Andrus played a leadership role in nationwide consumer class cases and defective pharmaceuticals cases.

-Ms. Andrus serves on the Board of Governors of Consumer Attorneys of California, the Board of Governors for the American Association for Justice, and on the Advisory Board for Emerge California, a women’s political training program.
-She is the Immediate Past Chair for the Women Trial Lawyers’ Caucus of the American Association for Justice (“AAJ”) and is a Member of the San Francisco Trial Lawyer’s Association, the American Constitution Society, Public Justice, Women Lawyers of Alameda County, California Women Lawyers, and the American Bar Association.
+Ms. Andrus serves as Parliamentarian for the American Association for Justice (“AAJ”).
+She also serves on the Board of Governors of Consumer Attorneys of California, and on the Advisory Board for Emerge California, a women’s political training program.
+She is a Past Chair for the Women Trial Lawyers’ Caucus of the AAJ and is a Member of the San Francisco Trial Lawyers’ Association, the American Constitution Society, Public Justice, Women Lawyers of Alameda County, California Women Lawyers, and the American Bar Association.
 An active member of the California Bar, Ms. Andrus is admitted to practice before the United States District Courts for the Northern, Central, Eastern and Southern Districts of California.
 Ms. Andrus is also admitted to practice in the District of Columbia and New York.